Recreational hiker, novice trip report writer, nature lover.

 For this hike, I had planned to do Point Misery, Little Butt and Big Butt Mountains, but there was some washout on the Blue Ridge Parkway just to the north of Asheville, so I ran into some barricades and had to pull an audible.

 I drove back into town, planning to head back west where the road had some serious elevation and look for a trailhead.
 I came across a sign for the National Forestry Offices and took it to head over and get some suggestions.
 While there, some of the nice people had a handout with information on Pisgah.
-From Asheville to the trailhead was about a forty minute drive, but it was in the direction I needed to go after hiking, so it fit just right.
+From Asheville to the trailhead was about a 40-minute drive, but it was in the direction I needed to go after hiking, so it fit just right.

-I made my way to the entrance to Pisgah National Forest and stopped by the Ranger Station that was only a few miles in on the right.
+I made my way to the entrance of Pisgah National Forest and stopped by the Ranger Station that was only a few miles in on the right.
 I spoke to a guy named Chris, told him I was looking for a quick hike, but that I wanted to summit something.
 He gave me two suggestions and the accompanying fliers for Looking Glass Rock and John Rock.

 They had a photo of Looking Glass Rock on the wall behind them and that sold me, although he mentioned that John Rock had views that overlooked the hike I was planning to take.
-So, that was tempting to get the views of Looking Glass Rock as opposed to hiking up it.
+That was tempting to get the views of Looking Glass Rock as opposed to hiking up it.

 The trail starts by heading up a few well-spaced wooden steps and then getting onto a very well-marked and open trail.
 The first few miles of the hike was clear trail and switchbacks as it zigzagged its way up the mountain.
 The trail wasn't very steep in the section, just moderate.

-Using a fitbit charge as a tracker, there were a few markers in this area I kept track of to help the would-be hiker know where they were in terms of distance.
+Using a Fitbit charge as a tracker, there were a few markers in this area I kept track of to help the would-be hiker know where they were in terms of distance.
 There was a lookout to a small waterfall at 1.47 miles and a large uprooted tree on the left at about 1.77 miles.

 As we got closer to the top, there was an open-faced stone section at 2.44 miles.
 It was mildly deceptive because the trail veered off to the right, but someone had painted yellow trail markers on the ground on the stone.
 After venturing across it and noticing a downward trend, I came to the conclusion that this was simply a secondary way up to the summit instead of the main trail and turned back around.